Home

 Peeling Fire Roasted Red Peppers

 You can use these peppers in a number of sauces or just as part of a salad.
-Simply drizzle with a balsamic vinaigrette (4 parts olive oil to 1 part balsamic vinegar) and savour the flavour!
+A basic balsamic vinaigrette will really bring out the flavours:

 Related Pages:-